 The research of the CSRC is focused around four themes: Cyber Security Behaviours, Cyber Security Analytics, Software and Systems Security, and Critical Infrastructure Security.

 Cyber Security Research Centre

-"Welcome to the Cybersecurity Research Centre here at Lancaster University.
+"Welcome to the Cybersecurity Research Centre (CSRC) here at Lancaster University.
 The CSRC is internationally renowned for interdisciplinary cyber security that places individuals at the heart of security decision-making.
 We are a rich vibrant community of multidisciplinary researchers passionate about driving the development of solutions to the challenges of modern digital life.
 For well over a decade, the CSRC has tackled the complexities of cybersecurity research, encompassing both human and technological aspects within socio-technical systems.

 Professor Nicholas Race

 Our principles are built on four pillars, developed through reflection on our own practices and engagement with our partners.
 This unique blend of interdisciplinary, grounded and impactful research has made Lancaster a beacon of cyber security excellence in the UK landscape leading to a range of innovative research programmes – establishing Lancaster as a leading international centre in cyber security research.